olery/reputation-api/sections/reviews.md

 Reviews Api
 ===========

-**This api is in active development and not operational yet** However, the API definition is close to final, so feel free to start implementing.
+**This api is in beta** Please report any issues, improvement or requested changes.

 Create new Reviews
 ------------------